Skip to content

 Each project names the go-live up front.
 “Lift cart-to-purchase from 32% to 38%, sustained across three weekly cohorts, by Tuesday May 27th.”
 That’s the unit.
 Everything in the project is in service of that go-live.
 Anything that isn’t gets scoped out.

 Without hours to fill, there’s no “we have hours left this month, want us to look at X?” pressure.
-If X is a real pillar, it’s a new project.
+If X is a real job, it’s a new project.
 If it isn’t, it doesn’t get done.
 Both sides know where they stand.
 The operator gets a cleaner read on which work is actually moving the business; we get a cleaner pipeline of focused projects instead of slow-creeping retainers.

 Honest scoping up front

 We can’t pad a project with 30% buffer hours because there are no hours, just a deliverable.
 If the scope is wrong, we lose.
-So we write the scope carefully and we set the starting numbers before we start.
-This is the discipline behind the Map intake — it’s the only way fixed-fee projects work.
+So we write the scope carefully & we set the starting numbers before we start.
+This is the discipline behind the Map — it’s the only way fixed-fee projects work.

 The exception: Scale